LeonardosGitHub/explicitProxyAutoScale/README.md

-# Create Autoscal Explicit Proxy cluster using Terraform
+# Create BIG-IP Autoscale Explicit Proxy cluster using Terraform

 ## Usage
  - To create the cluster